 The Children’s Leadership Council aims to intentionally develop and strengthen the ecosystem that recognizes and supports child, youth, family, and community resilience and wellbeing.

 The Council is led by First 5 Contra Costa, the Employment and Human Services Department, Contra Costa Health, and the Contra Costa County Office of Education.
+The Council uses a rotating leadership model with one of the leadership partners coordinating the effort.
+Currently the Employment and Human Services Department is coordinating the effort.
+In FY 2023, First 5 Contra Costa coordinated the effort.

 Latest Efforts